alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Download providers plugins
 - Download modules from the registry
 - `terraform init -upgrade` to upgrade plugins and modules to the latest version
+- Terraform would use the existing module already downloaded if you remove the version attribute

 ### Terraform Validate
 - Checks for errors in the configuration files